hacklabmikkeli/knobs-galore/README.md

 ### Test instructions (Linux/Unix/OSX)
 You need to have ghdl (GCC VHDL frontend) and GtkWave installed.
-After that, run `./build.sh` in the project folder and inspect the `.vcd` file.
+After that, run `make test` in the project folder and inspect the `.vcd` file.

 ### Test instructions (Windows)
 Would somebody with a Windows machine create a test script?

 ### Synthesis instructions
-Create a Xilinx ISE (or Vivado) project and add all the .vhdl files and the .ucf file to the project, and synthesize like any other Xilinx project.
+Create a Xilinx ISE (or Vivado) project and add non-test .vhdl files and the .ucf file to the project, and synthesize like any other Xilinx project.
+Note that there's no main entity at the moment, so the project can't be synthesized.

 ### More info
 Info on phase distortion: